dipcoat-image/finitedepth/doc/source/intro.rst

 .. currentmodule:: dipcoatimage.finitedepth

-DipCoatImage-FiniteDepth is a Python package to perform image analysis on the coating layer shape from the batch dip coating process with finite depth.
+DipCoatImage-FiniteDepth is a Python package to perform image analysis on the coating layer shape from batch dip coating process with finite depth.

+Dip coating with finite immersion depth is commonly used to apply liquid film onto a three-dimensional object.
 The image below shows how the finite depth dip coating is performed.

 .. figure:: ./_images/finite-depth-dip-coating.jpg